 Communities already living through humanitarian crises and climate disasters, like the Horn of Africa drought, will be disproportionally affected by rising global food and fuel prices.

-Horn of Africa Humanitarian Crisis Appeal
+East Africa Food Crisis Appeal

 ActionAid’s emergency teams are working with local partners to provide live-saving food relief and water.
 But more support is urgently needed.